 When a source of ground water contamination or contaminant vapors is present under a building, efforts to mitigate the spread of contamination may continue indefinitely with mounting costs.
 Bioremediation may be used to remove the source of vapors or ground water contamination without damage to the building or interrupting operations.

 There are many examples of this approach in the case studies on this site.
 You can call us to find whether this approach is applicable to your site and the potential cost savings.

 Petrox bioremediation of surface spills and TPH accumulation in drainage ditches and maintenance areas is simple.
 Using a simple manual sprayer, the Petrox is applied to the soil surface.
 The Petrox microbes begin bioremediation immediately to enhance natural digestion of the petroleum, like probiotics for petroleum destruction.
-Unlike detergents that was the visible oil away, Petrox microbes destroy the all of the oil.
+Unlike detergents that wash the visible oil deeper in the soil, Petrox microbes destroy the all of the oil.

 The following chart and table show the results of the application of Petrox to petroleum-contaminated soil in a drainage ditch.
 After about 60 days, the TPH concentration was reduced by 67% in one location and over 90% in three locations.
 A second application to the 30 ft. north area reduced the concentration even more.

 The problem was solved for a total Petrox cost of $600.

 Petrox EC is a product that combines a surfactant with petroleum-degrading microbes to improve separate phase oil recovery and bioremediation of residual oil.
 The combined approach improves the rate of oil removal from soil and other subsurface media and establishes a beneficial petroleum-degrading microbial population that will treat tightly bound or deeply penetrated oil.

 Petrox EC has been used in combination with periodic LNAPL extraction by pumping or bailing.
 In field applications the surfactant effect has increased the LNAPL recovery rate by more than 10 fold.